Prashant Bhushan verdict: Court’s esteem is determined by judgements, not tweets, says Arun Shourie

 Shourie said the Supreme Court judgement brought out not how Bhushan views “this central pillar” of democracy, but the view of the judges. “…that this central pillar is now so hollowed out, that it is so fragile that a mere puff of two tweets can put it in jeopardy,” he added.
 The former minister said the day is not far when the Supreme Court will soon come down on all comments and scrutiny of the judiciary.

-Incidentally, Shourie, along with Bhushan and journalist N Ram, had filed a separate petition before the Supreme Court challenging the constitutional validity of Contempt of Courts Act, 1972 earlier this month.
+Shourie, along with Bhushan and journalist N Ram, had filed a separate petition before the Supreme Court challenging the constitutional validity of the Contempt of Courts Act, 1972 earlier this month.
 They later withdrew the petition and said they wanted the liberty to raise the matter again “maybe after two months or so”.

 When asked if people’s faith in the judicial system was eroded by such comments, Shourie said the court must look in the mirror.
 “Has it been aiding and abetting the assault on democracy, its institutions and values or not,” he asked.
 “If it has, then the critic is a friend of the court, he is alerting it to the wrong it is doing.
 If it has not, then he can go on ranting as he will, he is the one who will lose credibility, the people will stop believing him.
 They will go not by two tweets but by the record of judgements and the conduct of the judges.”